WireGuard Peer Discovery

 - an IP address and port of the host you wish to connect to

 The latter is really only required of one side of the pair.
-Once traffic is received, that information is known and updated by WireGuard automatically and internally.
+Once traffic is received, that information is learned and updated by WireGuard automatically.

-For Kubernetes, though, this is not quite sufficient.
-Kubernetes also needs to know which traffic goes to which WireGuard peer.
-Because this information may be dynamic, we need a way to be able to constantly keep this information up to date.
+Kubernetes, though, also needs to know which traffic goes to which WireGuard peer.
+Because this information may be dynamic, we need a way to keep this information up to date.

-If we have a functional connection to Kubernetes otherwise, it’s fairly easy: we can just keep that information in Kubernetes.
+If we already have a connection to Kubernetes, it’s fairly easy: we can just keep that information in Kubernetes.
 Otherwise, we have to have some way to discover it.

-In our solution, we have a multi-tiered approach to gathering this information.
-Each tier can operate independently, but the amalgamation of the tiers produces a more robust set of connection criteria.
+Talos Linux implements a multi-tiered approach to gathering this information.
+Each tier can operate independently, but the amalgamation of the mechanisms produces a more robust set of connection criteria.

 - an external service

 - a Kubernetes-based system

 See discovery service to learn more about the external service.

 The Kubernetes-based system utilizes annotations on Kubernetes Nodes which describe each node’s public key and local addresses.